Co-op Live: Notable events

-The first 12 months of Co-op Live has seen over 100 shows take place, including performances by Liam Gallagher, Diljit Dosanjh, Janet Jackson and Pearl Jam.
+The first 12 months of Co-op Live saw over 100 shows take place, including performances by Liam Gallagher, Diljit Dosanjh, Janet Jackson and Pearl Jam.
 In February 2024, it was announced that the arena would host the MTV Europe Music Awards in November, which took place on 10 November 2024.
 On 24 April 2024, the UFC announced it would hold UFC 304: Edwards vs. Muhammad 2 at the venue on 27 July.

-On September 21, 2024, Melanie Martinez made her debut at the arena as part of the European leg of her The Trilogy Tour.
+On 21 September 2024, Melanie Martinez made her debut at the arena as part of the European leg of her The Trilogy Tour.

 In July 2024, Sabrina Carpenter announced she would play two gigs at the Co-op Live Arena as part of the European leg of her Short n' Sweet Tour.

 Charli XCX opened her Brat Tour from the Manchester venue in November 2024.

 Paul McCartney played the arena on 14–15 December as part of his Got Back tour.

-Billie Eilish played the arena 4 consecutive nights on July 19, 20, 22 & 23 as part of her Hit Me Hard And Soft: The Tour in 2025.
+Billie Eilish played the arena 4 consecutive nights on 19, 20, 22 and 23 July as part of her Hit Me Hard And Soft: The Tour in 2025.

+28 November 2025 Bad Omens performed at Coop live.

-Ed Sheeran will play at the arena on 7 December 2025 for his Loop Tour.
+Ed Sheeran played at the arena on 7 December 2025 as part of a European Arena Tour.

-The venue will host the 2026 Brit Awards on 28 February.
+The venue hosted the 2026 Brit Awards on 28 February.

-Other upcoming events
+Other events

-Bruce Springsteen & The E Street Band are set to perform across three nights, with the first on 14 May 2025.
-Olivia Rodrigo has confirmed her rescheduled shows for late June and early July 2025, now her only UK indoor shows announced for 2025.
-The venue has also announced a UK arena exclusive run by stateside R&B artist, Chris Brown.
+Bruce Springsteen & The E Street Band performed across three nights, with the first on 14 May 2025.
+Olivia Rodrigo confirmed her rescheduled shows for late June and early July 2025, which were her only UK indoor shows announced for 2025.
+The venue also announced a UK arena exclusive run by stateside R&B artist, Chris Brown.
 Upon announcing Chris Brown, the venue revealed their highest ticket sales to date, and the most across Europe during that single week.

-Additionally, American rapper Tyler, the Creator is scheduled to perform two nights at the arena on 27 and 28 May 2025 on his tour Chromakopia: The World Tour.
-Robbie Williams is set to perform on 10 and 11 June 2025 as part of his 2025 tour.
-Iron Maiden will rock the roof off with a headline performance at the arena on 22 June 2025 as part of their Run for Your Lives World Tour.
-Additionally, Lady Gaga, with her Mayhem Ball, will perform two nights at Co-op Live on 7 and 8 October.
+Additionally, American rapper Tyler, the Creator performed two nights at the arena on 27 and 28 May 2025 on his tour Chromakopia: The World Tour.
+Robbie Williams performed on 10 and 11 June 2025 as part of his Britpop Tour.
+Iron Maiden rocked the roof off with a headline performance at the arena on 22 June 2025 as part of their Run for Your Lives World Tour.
+Additionally, Lady Gaga, with her Mayhem Ball, performed two nights at Co-op Live on 7 and 8 October 2025.

 Billie Eilish confirmed the venue would host four nights of her Hit Me Hard and Soft: The Tour in July 2025.

 At the 2025 Forbidden Door, All Elite Wrestling announced the venue would host AEW Dynamite on 17 December 2025.

+The Grand Final of the Netball Super League 2026 will be held at the arena on 20 June.

+American Hip-Hop artist J. Cole will perform at the venue on 28 October 2026 as part of The Fall-Off Tour.

-The National Basketball Association (NBA) stated that in 2027 the first regular season game in Manchester will be played at the arena.
+The National Basketball Association (NBA) announced that the first regular season game in Manchester will be played at the arena on 17 January 2027 between the San Antonio Spurs and New Orleans Pelicans.